HelloHowAreYouHaveANiceDay/reading-notes/docs/finance/valuing_stocks.md

 Dividend[t] = (Earnings[t] / Shares Outstanding[t]) \* Rate[dividend payout]

+**dividend payout rate** is the fraction of earnings that the firm pays as dividends each year.

 a firm can thus raise its dividend in three ways:

 1. increase earnings